Cathay Williams: U.S. Army service

 Because of the prohibition against women serving in the military, Cathay Williams enlisted in the United States Regular Army under the false name of William Cathay on November 15, 1866 at St. Louis, Missouri for a three-year engagement, passing herself off as a man.
 She was assigned to the 38th United States Infantry Regiment after she passed a cursory medical examination.
 Only two others are known to have been privy to the deception, her cousin and a friend, both of whom were fellow soldiers in her regiment.
+She is believed to be the first black woman to be awarded the Good Conduct Medal.

 Shortly after her enlistment, Williams contracted smallpox, was hospitalized and later rejoined her unit, which by then was posted in New Mexico.
 Possibly due to the effects of smallpox, the New Mexico heat, or the cumulative effects of years of marching, her body began to show signs of strain.
 She frequently was hospitalized.
 The post surgeon finally discovered she was a woman and informed the post commander.
 She was discharged from the Army by her commanding officer, Captain Charles E. Clarke, on October 14, 1868.